d4rklynk/PYFO/README.md

 `extras-dns.txt` > Bunch of software that you probably need, you **MUST** edit it to fit your needs.

 `flatpak-packages.txt` > Bunch of most used flatpak softwares, you **MUST** edit it to fit your needs.
 Check [Flathub](https://flathub.org/home) and search your software to find the flatpak ID.

-`gsettings.sh` > useless, I'll probably remove that in the near future.